IBM/charts/GUIDELINES.md

 # Standards and Guidelines for chart contributions

-The tables below should be use as a readiness guide for anyone preparing to deliver a helm chart to the `https://github.com/ibm/charts/community` directory. [**Table 1**](#table-1-required-for-all-charts-contributed-to-httpsgithubcomibmcharts) contains a short list of required standards for all charts contributed to the IBM Connunity charts repository. [**Table 2**](#table-2-recommendations-for-an-improved-user-experience-on-ibm-cloud-private) contains a guidance on how to build charts that further integrate with the platform, and provide a high-quality, consistent user experience on IBM Cloud Private.
+The tables below should be use as a readiness guide for anyone preparing to deliver a helm chart to the `https://github.com/ibm/charts/community` directory. [**Table 1**](#table-1-required-for-all-charts-contributed-to-httpsgithubcomibmcharts) contains a short list of required standards for all charts contributed to the IBM Community charts repository. [**Table 2**](#table-2-recommendations-for-an-improved-user-experience-on-ibm-cloud-private) contains a guidance on how to build charts that further integrate with the platform, and provide a high-quality, consistent user experience on IBM Cloud Private.
 The guidelines in Table 2 are recommended, but not required.
 Each item in the chart provides a link to more details on implementation, farther down this page.

 These guidelines are intended to augment the [Helm best practices](https://docs.helm.sh/chart_best_practices/) and not intended to replace those.
 If there is no guidance listed below, then it is best to refer to the Helm community best practices.